 How to Get the Smell of Weed Out of Your Car

-Obviously, smoking in your vehicle will really cause a pungent smell.
-But we have to remind you that it is illegal to consume marijuana in your car.
-You can face DUIs or OUIs if you do so.
+Smoking in your vehicle will cause a pungent smell.
+But we have to remind you that it is illegal to consume cannabis in your car, even while parked in nearly all states.
+You can face DUIs if you do so.
 It also makes getting the smell out of your vehicle very difficult.

 Besides, it's never a good idea to attract unwanted attention.
 Police know what marijuana smells like, and you can face serious legal problems if your vehicle smells like weed, even if you're a medical marijuana patient.
 Aside from legal reasons, you may not want your friends or family to know you're a medical cannabis consumer, and a skunky car can give away the game.